GliaX/bigbluebutton-installer/README.md

 To enable LDAP logins for Greenlight, populate the LDAP variables in `.env`.
 If `LDAP_SERVER` is set, the installer will configure BigBlueButton to use LDAP authentication.

+Run `./create-bbb.sh -h` to see available options.
+Passing `--dry-run` will skip all `apt` and `docker` commands so you can verify what the script would do without performing the installation.